Issues

 Accessibility

-The city must also explore and implement ways to increase diversity on boards and commissions to ensure that voices in the room accurately reflect the diversity of Concord.
+The city must also explore and implement ways to increase diversity on boards and commissions to ensure that voices in the room accurately reflect who lives in the city of Concord.
 People of all backgrounds and ages should feel encouraged to step up and give their time; there are many ways to reduce the barriers to participation, such as targeted outreach, allowing remote access to meetings, or providing a small stipend for participants’ time.

 People looking to get involved with the city may not know where to start, and as a city councilor I would pursue ways to educate the public on getting involved.
 When living in Dover, I participated in a program hosted by the city and the Chamber of Commerce called the Citizens Leadership Academy, which is something I’d like to see replicated in Concord.